GalSim-developers/GalSim/docs/tutorials.rst

 -------

 :download:`demo13.py <../examples/demo13.py>`
+:download:`demo13.yaml <../examples/demo13.yaml>`

+This script is intended to produce a relatively realistic scene of galaxies and stars as will be observed by the Roman Space Telescope, including the Roman PSF, WCS, and various NIR detector effects.

-This script introduces non-idealities arising from NIR detectors, in particular those that will be observed and accounted for in the Roman Space Telescope.
+It introduces several non-idealities arising from NIR detectors, in particular those that will be observed and accounted for in the Roman Space Telescope.
 Three such non-ideal effects are demonstrated, in the order in which they are introduced in the detectors:

 1. Reciprocity failure: Flux-dependent sensitivity of the detector.